 Exploring Major Social Justice Issues

-Different social justice issues come to the forefront in different countries, societies, cultures, cities, and even neighborhoods.
+Different social justice issues come to the forefront at different times, and certain issues might be more relevant across different countries, societies, cultures, cities, and even neighborhoods.
 They affect people’s access to different types of goods, services, and opportunities.
 Social justice issues are often wide-ranging and diverse.
 Below are just a few of the broad topics that are being addressed through social justice work in the United States and around the world today.

 Discover How You Can Get Involved